sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Project_Class.md

 find(name)

-Find the named project in the workspace
+Find the named project in the workspace.

 all

-Return all projects in an array
+Return all projects in an array.

 create(name, PROJECT\_OPTIONS = {})

-Create a new project with the given name and PROJECT\_OPTIONS
+Create a new project with the given name and PROJECT\_OPTIONS.

 current

-Returns the "current"/"active" project
+Returns the "current"/"active" project.